lingadevaru-hp/local-pulse/SECURITY.md

    - Any relevant logs or screenshots

 **What happens next?**
-- We will acknowledge your report within 2 business days.
+- We will acknowledge your report within 2  days.
 - We will investigate and keep you updated on the progress.
 - Once resolved, we will credit you (if you wish) and release a fix as soon as possible.